-Netflix Intoduces “Skip Intro” Button To Help You Binge Watch Better
+Netflix Intoduces ‘Skip Intro’ Button To Help You Binge Watch Better

 The Best Netflix Movies To Celebrate International Women’s Day 2017

 The ability to skip intros has been a longstanding request of many Netflix users for some time now, The Verge reports.
-While open sequences are great for setting the tone of the show, it can become very repetitive when you’re watching something like 8 to 20 episodes in a day.
-(Don’t Judge!)
+While open sequences are great for setting the tone of the show, it can become very repetitive when you’re watching something like eight to 20 episodes in a day.

 Netflix put a SKIP INTRO button.
 9.99 per month now really worth it. – https://t.co/cKlTaK8AsV #funny #humor #lol pic.twitter.com/WFxovpNa3p